TheNumbat/thenumbat.github.io/cmu.md

     - Teaches laboratory skills but the physics is quite basic.
     - Minimal work outside of class.

-**Workload:** moderate-heavy depending on how many due dates coincided
+**Workload:** moderate to heavy depending on how many due dates coincided

 **Notes:** The freshman advisor wouldn't let me register for graphics without the pre-requisite (15-213), even with instructor permission, but I got into it anyway by talking to the assistant dean (Tom).
 Moving into an apartment was great.